cosmos/cosmos/GOVERNANCE_DOC.md

       throw

     else
-      if !exists(txGovVote.proposalID) OR

-         // Throws if
+      proposal = load(store, Proposals, txGovDeposit.ProposalID)

+      if (proposal == nil) then
-         // proposalID does not exist
+        // There is no proposal for this proposalID

         throw

       else
-        retrieve proposal from txGovVote.ProposalID
-        retrieve initProcedure from proposal.InitProcedureNumber // get procedure that was active when vote opened
+        initProcedure = load(store, Procedures, proposal.InitProcedureNumber) // get procedure that was active when vote opened validator = load(store, Validators, txGovVote.ValidatorPubKey)

         if  !initProcedure.OptionSet.includes(txGovVote.Option) OR
-            !isValid(txGovVote.ValidatorPubKey) then
+            validator == nil) then

           // Throws if
           // Option is not in Option Set of procedure that was active when vote opened OR if